srogalsk/bulliownage/README.md

 # # # # # # # # # # # # # # #
 - As useful information, we were short one man for this assignment.
 Although he showed up to one meeting, he did not contribute much if any tangible contributions to the assignment.

+- The settings page was implemented last about an hour before the deadline.

 # # # # # # # # # # # # # # #
 #        Thank you!         #
 # # # # # # # # # # # # # # #